tenzir/tenzir/web/blog/richer-typing-in-sigma/index.md

    search natively transform the value instead by wrapping it into `*` wildcards, e.g., translate `"foo"` into `"*foo*"`.

 [^1]: What happens under the hood is a padding a string with spaces.
-Anton Kutepov's an [illustrative article][sigma-article] on how this works.
+[Anton Kutepov's article][sigma-article] illustrates how this works.

 [sigma-article]: https://tech-en.netlify.app/articles/en513032/index.html

-### Current status of modifier support

 Our ultimate goal is to support a fully function executional platform for Sigma rules.
-VAST is not quite there yet.
 The table below shows the current implementation status of modifiers, where ✅ means implemented, 🚧 not yet implemented but possible, and ❌ not yet supported by VAST's execution engine:

 |Modifier|Use|sigmac|VAST|
 |--------|---|:----:|:--:|